jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-15.md

 <sup>28</sup>  In the same day, Enki made a covenant with Abram:

 {{< l a="Enki" >}}
-Unto thy seed have I given this land, from the river of Egypt unto the great river, the river Euphrates: <sup>19</sup> The Kenites, and the Kenizzites, and the Kadmonites, {15:20} And the Hittites, and the Perizzites, and the Rephaims, {15:21} And the Amorites, and the Canaanites, and the Girgashites, and the Jebusites.
+Unto your seed have I given this land, from the river of Egypt unto the great river, the river Euphrates: <sup>19</sup> The Kenites, and the Kenizzites, and the Kadmonites, {15:20} And the Hittites, and the Perizzites, and the Rephaims, {15:21} And the Amorites, and the Canaanites, and the Girgashites, and the Jebusites.
 {{< /l >}}